-Neo4j can be extended by writing custom code which can be invoked directly from Cypher, as described in Developer Manual → Procedures.
+Neo4j can be extended by writing custom code which can be invoked directly from Cypher, as described in Java Reference → Procedures and functions.
 This section describes how to ensure the security of these additions.

 Neo4j provides sandboxing to ensure that procedures do not inadvertently use insecure APIs.
 For example, when writing custom code it is possible to access Neo4j APIs that are not publicly supported, and these internal APIs are subject to change, without notice.
 Additionally, their use comes with the risk of performing insecure actions.
 The sandboxing functionality limits the use of extensions to publicly supported APIs, which exclusively contain safe operations, or contain security checks.

 The configuration setting